antoniobytedev-vitis/vitis-workshop/course/7. architecture design/exercise1/solution.md

     }
 }
 ```
-Because the inner loop is unrolled completely to reduce latency by a factor of 4 we only need to partition all variables by a cyclic factor of 2, adding 4 new ports and thus increasing throughput by a factor of 4.
+Because the inner loop is unrolled completely, to reduce latency by a factor of 4 we only need to partition all variables by a cyclic factor of 2, adding 4 new ports and thus increasing throughput by a factor of 4.

 4.